uwolfram/Raman2/README.md

 # General

 Code evaluates individual Raman spectra.
 Note, that it is a finger exercise where I tried to code some modules.
+Therefore, two scripts are included here:
+* ramanAnal.py - script initialising the analyses modules and running the analyses
+* ramanpy.py - script holding two modules for backgroundcorrection and peak analyes

 Code was originally developed 2018 for [2] and based on [1] so cite these papers when you use it:
     [1] Mirzaali, M., Schwiedrzik, J., Thaiwichai, S., Best, J., Michler, J., Zysset, P. & Wolfram, U.